 The town (as La Ravardiere) was founded by the French in 1643 and named Cayenne since 1777.
 City's best-known tourist attractions and notable buildings include Avenue General de Gaulle (commercial street), Hotel de Ville (19th-century Town Hall), Musee des Cultures Guyanaise, Musee Departmental Franconie, Fort Ceperou (17th-century), Place du Coq (18th-century marketplace / covered market with a garden), Cayenne Cathedral (19th-century), Botanical Garden (18th-century).
 Cayenne Carnival (Parade) is annually held (January-February) and French Guiana's largest street carnival - worldwide known for its original costumes.

-Asc cruise port, Cayenne is often included in Ponant Cruises schedule.
-The port was visited two times in 2019 (by the ship Le Champlain) and six times in 2020 and 3 times in 2021 - by Le Dumont d'Urville.
+Asc cruise port, Cayenne is often included in the Ponant Cruises schedule.
+The port was visited two times in 2019 (by the superyacht Le Champlain) and six times in 2020 and 3 times in 2021 - by Le Dumont d'Urville.